franchsli/whatsapp_clone_django/README.md

 - When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label 'group name'.
+- Fix: When there's only a contact or chat in the list, its option dropdown seems weird.
 - Make it responsive.